Cookie Preferences

 Ultimate flexibility pool

-Another innovative feature catching eyes in the marina or at an anchorage, and to date only featuring onboard Project 403, is an adaptable swimming pool.
+Another innovative feature onboard Phi, is an adaptable swimming pool.
 Situated on her aft deck and employing the patented DEPP system, this pool can be enclosed as a sealed tank, or opened for swimming, with fast-responding pushbutton transitions.
-This avoids the lengthy procedure of pumping water in and out of a separate dump tank.
+This technology avoids the lengthy procedure of pumping water in and out of a separate dump tank.

 Guests can enjoy a swim before playing a game on top of the covered pool just a few minutes later.
 When preparing for passage, the pool is topped up to prevent any surface effect and the inflatable seal is activated.